-Each person whose signature appears below constitutes and appoints Richard Kassar as his true and lawful attorney-in-fact and agent, with full power of substitution and resubstitution, for him and in his name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorney-in-fact and agent or his substitute or substitutes may lawfully do or cause to be done by virtue hereof.
+Each person whose signature appears below constitutes and appoints Heather Pomerantz as his or her true and lawful attorney-in-fact and agent, with full power of substitution and resubstitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorney-in-fact and agent or his or her substitute or substitutes may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated on February 25, 2020.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated on February 22, 2021.

+Title

-Signature Title /s/ William B. Cyr William B. Cyr Chief Executive Officer and Director (Principal Executive Officer) /s/ Richard Kassar Richard Kassar Chief Financial Officer (Principal Accounting and Financial Officer) /s/ Charles A. Norris Charles A. Norris Director /s/ J. David Basto J. David Basto Director /s/ Daryl G. Brewster Daryl G. Brewster Director /s/ Lawrence S. Coben Lawrence S. Coben Director /s/ Walter N. George III Walter N. George III Director 71
+/s/ William B. Cyr William B. Cyr Chief Executive Officer and Director (Principal Executive Officer) /s/ Heather Pomerantz Heather Pomerantz Chief Financial Officer (Principal Accounting and Financial Officer) /s/ Charles A. Norris Charles A. Norris Director /s/ J. David Basto J. David Basto Director /s/ Daryl G. Brewster Daryl G. Brewster Director

+/s/ Lawrence S. Coben

+Lawrence S. Coben

+/s/ Walter N. George III

+Walter N. George III

+Director

-/s/ Robert C. King Director
+Director

+Signature Title
-/s/ Craig D. Steeneck Director

-Craig D. Steeneck Director
+/s/ Craig D. Steeneck Craig D. Steeneck Director

-/s/ Leta D. Priest Director

-Leta D. Priest Director
+/s/ Leta D. Priest Leta D. Priest Director

-/s/ Jacki S. Kelley Jacki S. Kelley
+/s/ Jacki S. Kelley Jacki S. Kelley Director

-Jacki S. Kelley Director

-/s/ Olu Beck Director Olu Beck
+/s/ Olu Beck Olu Beck Director

-DESCRIPTION OF THE REGISTRANT'S SECURITIES REGISTERED PURSUANT TO SECTION 12 OF THE SECURITIES EXCHANGE ACT OF 1934
+DESCRIPTION OF THE REGISTRANT'S SECURITIES

+REGISTERED PURSUANT TO SECTION 12 OF THE

+SECURITIES EXCHANGE ACT OF 1934

-As of February 25, 2020, Freshpet, Inc. ("Freshpet," the "Company," "we," "us," and "our") had one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): our common stock.
+As of February 22, 2021, Freshpet, Inc. ("Freshpet," the "Company," "we," "us," and "our") had one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): our common stock.